 Building permit activity, an indicator of new construction, is back in positive territory, showing strong (36.6%) calendar year growth in 2012.
 While still strong, data for the 2013 calendar year indicates that the increase in permits (33.4%) was slightly below the prior year.
 Despite the strong percentage growth in both years, the level is still low by historic standards.
-Data for the first two calendar months of 2014 indicate some slowing in activity.
+Data for the first three calendar months of 2014 indicate significant slowing in activity.
+Year-to-date activity for single-family residences is essentially equal to last year.

-2012 Building Permit Activity Relative to the County's Peak during the Period 2000-2007
+2013 Building Permit Activity Relative to the County's Peak during the Period 2000-2007